hi-swapx/docs/sdk/v3/guides/advanced/05-range-orders.md

 ## Introduction

 This guide will cover how single-side liquidity provisioning can be used to execute **Limit Orders** on SwapX V3 Pools.
-An example to showcase this concept can be found in the [Range Order example](https://github.com/SwapX/examples/tree/main/v3-sdk/range-order), in the SwapX code examples [repository](https://github.com/SwapX/example).
-To run this example, check out the guide's [README](https://github.com/SwapX/examples/blob/main/v3-sdk/price-oracle/README.md) and follow the setup instructions.

 :::info
-This guide builds on top of the [Pooling Liquidity guides](../liquidity/01-position-data.md).
+This guide builds on top of the Pooling Liquidity guides.
 We recommend going through this section of the docs before imnplementing Range Orders.
 :::

-In this example we will create a single-side liquidity position with the [NonfungiblePositionManager](../../../../contracts/v3/reference/periphery/NonfungiblePositionManager.md) contract.
+In this example we will create a single-side liquidity position with the NonfungiblePositionManager contract.
 We will then use **ethers JS** to observe the price of the Pool on new blocks and withdraw the liquidity when our target is reached.

 This guide will **cover**: